Samy and Sandra Sandoval: Musical hits

 The Sandovals' successful songs include "Brindemos por lo nuestro" ("Toast to Ourselves"), "La mujer superficial" ("Superficial Woman"), "Oiga el viejo pá jodé," and "Lo que no da se deja" ("What is ungiving ought to be abandoned").
-In 1994, at the Encuentro de Accordeones ("Meeting of Accordions") festival they became popular with the song "La gallina fina" ("The Fine Hen"), which they also performed on the soundtrack for the 2001 movie The Tailor of Panama.
-They have released a total of fifteen albums, sold more than 30,000 records, and have had a platinum album.
-They have recorded a duet with Gilberto Santa Rosa, who considered them some of the best performers of tipíca.
+In 1994, at the Encuentro de Accordeones (Meeting of Accordions) festival, they became popular with the song "La gallina fina" ("The Fine Hen"), which they also performed on the soundtrack for the 2001 movie The Tailor of Panama.
+They have released 15 albums and sold more than 30,000 records, and have had a platinum album.
+They have recorded a duet with Gilberto Santa Rosa, who considered them some of the best performers of tipíco.

 Other works

 The Sandovals' life stories have been the topic of television shows such as Los compadres, Aires de mi tierra, Hecho en Panamá, and De Mujeres.
-They also had a small regular role in the television comedy series Los Vergaras.
+They also had a small, regular role in the television comedy series Los Vergaras.
 Recently, they have appeared on Univision's Sábado Gigante, and in El Festival de la Calle 8.
-A quote by Sandra, "No hay mujer fea, sino mujer sin plata" ("There are no ugly women, only women without money"), is now a popular phrase amongst many Panamanians.
+A quote by Sandra, "No hay mujer fea, sino mujer sin plata" ("There are no ugly women, only women without money"), is now a popular phrase among many Panamanians.
 Samy and Sandra frequently appear at Las Fiestas del Rey Momo.
-They have performed throughout the United States, the Dominican Republic, and given concerts in Belgium and the Netherlands, performing to audiences of more than 70,000.
+They have performed throughout the United States and the Dominican Republic, and have given concerts in Belgium and the Netherlands, performing to audiences of more than 70,000.
 They have also performed for the Monegasque royalty.
 They were the subject of biography, Samy and Sandra: The Story, written by Sergio Pérez Saavedra, and a DVD by the same title.
 It was well received by fans.

 Personal lives

 Both Samy and Sandra have completed formal education.
 Samy has a degree in civil engineering; he met his wife Iraida at university.
-After dating for five years they married on the 14 February 1994.
-They have two sons, aged twelve and eight.
-Sandra completed a degree in law and practised as an attorney intermittently.
+After dating for five years, they married on Valentine's Day 1994.
+They have two sons.
+Sandra completed a degree in law and practiced as an attorney intermittently.
 She later decided to devote her time entirely to entertaining and her family.
-In February 2008, Sandra gave birth to her first child, a boy, whom she named Luis Esteban.